 The Medical Transportation Section Chief called the CEO on June 8, 2016 for a follow-up conversation.
 The CEO sent an email at 4:15 p.m. on June 8, 2016 thanking the Medical Transportation Section Chief for his clarification about the Medical Director rules and stating that, after further review, he found the ASE requirement to be a good benchmark "so long as the form is not overly burdensome."
 He cautioned against forcing inspectors to "assume ALL liability," which was considered in the development of the inspector's attestation on the form to be used for periodic mechanical safety inspections.
-The inspectors can chose one of two options after completing the inspection: (1) This vehicle passed inspection and is safe and roadworthy at the time of inspection; or (2) The vehicle has failed inspection.
+The inspectors can chose one of two options after completing the inspection: (1) This vehicle passed inspection.
 I have made the service aware of all failed items identified during the inspection that require correction.